-You know your dog’s behavior better than anyone and you will notice any changes in them.
-With close monitoring, you will be able to see these changes right away and inform the vet.
-Think of your dog as a child who needs strict supervision when on a medication.
+You know your dog’s behavior better than anyone and you’ll notice any changes in them.
+With close monitoring, you can see these changes right away and inform the vet.
+Think of your dog as a child who needs strict supervision when on medication.

-Remember, dogs have smaller bodies than us so things take less time to be digested and go through their blood streams.
-You can expect to start noticing changes within a couple of minutes following an ill advised dose of Sudafed.
+Dogs have smaller bodies than us so things take less time to be digested and go through their blood streams.
+Expect to start noticing changes within a couple of minutes following an ill advised dose of Sudafed.

 Act Fast & Take the Container

 Should your dog collapse or start having seizures, get to the vet ASAP.
 Do not wait.
-Be sure to keep the pill bottle or box on hand to answer any questions they may have.
-If you’re not sure which pills your dog ate because there were a few bottles lying around once, take all the possible medications with you.
+Have the pill container on hand to answer any questions they may have.
+If you’re not sure which pills your dog ate, take all the possible medications with you.

-While your vet may not be able to determine the exact cause, it will give them a good idea of what they are dealing with and they will be able to help your dog quickly and effectively.
+While your vet may not be able to determine the exact cause, it will give them a good idea of what they are dealing with.
+They’ll be able to help your dog quickly and effectively.

 OTC Reminder for Dog Lovers

 As with any human medication, it’s advisable to confirm with a professional before administering it to your pet.
-Your veterinarian will know your dog’s medical history and will be able to make a well informed decision.
+Your veterinarian will know your dog’s medical history and will be able to make a well informed decision based on many factors.

 Always keep human medications, including Sudafed and other decongestants, out of your dog’s reach.
-This way you avoid being faced with more severe symptoms which would require immediate veterinary assistance costing you a small fortune in the long run.
+Severe symptoms require immediate veterinary assistance.